Updated on September 11, 2022

-If you are desperate, you can check second-hand shops like Suruga-ya or Mandarake (the latter one ships overseas).
+If you are desperate, you can check second-hand shops like Suruga-ya or Mandarake (the latter ships overseas).
 The stuff is cheaper most of the time, and you can also find event-exclusive discs that can’t be found elsewhere.
 However, keep in mind that by buying from these shops you don’t actually support the artists, so this guide won’t focus too much on them.

 or if you are a crazy collector who wants rare event-limited stuff (do not try this at home!!!).

 Now, everything I wrote until now is limited to the doujin albums.
 For the major albums is a different situation.
-You can buy them on Melonbooks and co. along with the doujinz, but they are also easily available on international shops centered on Japanese music, with Amazon JP, CDJapan and HMV Japan being the most popular ones.
-They are also in English, so everything is simple (and in case of Amazon you can switch the language).
+You can buy them on Melonbooks and co. along with the doujinz, but they are also easily available in international shops centered on Japanese music, with Amazon JP, CDJapan, and HMV Japan being the most popular ones.
+They are also in English, so everything is simple (and in the case of Amazon you can switch the language).
 In addition, most of these shops also have the BUTAOTOME Fanbook.

 A note about Amazon: you might see some doujin albums as well, but they are unauthorized resales with larger prices.